FREE SHIPPING with code "FALL" on all orders over $2,000.

 How to Know When Your Brakes Need Tightening

 Knowing when your brakes need tightening is essential for maintaining safety while riding an electric bike.
 Loose brakes can compromise your ability to stop quickly and effectively.
-This can lead to issues such as extended braking distances and reduced control over the e-bike.
+This can lead to issues such as extended braking distances and reduced control over the e-Bike.
 With less control over the e-bike, you may be at an increased risk of accidents or collisions.

 Properly tightened brakes ensure quick, reliable stopping power, providing you with the confidence and control needed for a safe riding experience.
 If you notice any of the following signs, inspect your e-bike brakes and have them tightened:

-Spongy brake lever: If your brake lever feels soft or spongy when squeezed, it may mean your brakes need tightening.
+• Spongy brake lever: If your brake lever feels soft or spongy when squeezed, it may mean your brakes need tightening.

-Excessive brake pad wear: If the brake pads are wearing down unevenly or have become thin, it's time to adjust the brakes.
+• Excessive brake pad wear: If the brake pads are wearing down unevenly or have become thin, it's time to adjust the brakes.
 Typically, 1 mm or less in thickness indicates you need to replace the pads and tighten the discs.

-Reduced stopping power: If you experience a noticeable decrease in your bike’s stopping power, it could mean loose brakes.
+• Reduced stopping power: If you experience a noticeable decrease in your bike's stopping power, it could mean loose brakes.
 For example, stopping takes much longer or requires an extended distance.

-Brake rubbing or dragging: If you hear or feel rubbing or dragging when pedaling, it suggests that the brakes are not properly adjusted.
+• Brake rubbing or dragging: If you hear or feel rubbing or dragging when pedaling, it suggests that the brakes are not properly adjusted.
 It may be time to assess their condition and tighten accordingly.

 Maintain Your Brakes for Optimal Performance

 Maintaining the brakes on your e-bike is essential to safe riding.
-Assessing and tightening your disc brakes is a simple process you can do at home every few months, depending on how much you ride.
+Assessing and tightening your bike brakes is a simple process you can do at home every few months, depending on how much you ride.

-If you’re in the market for a new e-bike with a modern disc braking system, check out our selection at Upway.
-We offer a range of used electric bikes, including renowned brands like Blix and Trek electric bikes
+If you're in the market for a new e-bike with a modern disc braking system, check out our selection at Upway.
+We offer a range of used electric bikes, including renowned brands like Blix and Trek electric bikes with both mechanical and hydraulic brakes.

 Whether you’re a daily commuter, an adventure seeker or simply looking for a leisurely ride, Upway has the perfect e-bike to suit your needs.
 Explore our collection of affordable electric bikes and start your next cycling adventure with confidence.